Twinklebear/Twinklebear.github.io/_posts/2015-11-27-rendering-an-animation-in-rust.md

 ## Render Time

-When I rendered this tray\_rust didn't support true distributed rendering, however a simple and effective approach is to just assign a subset of the frames to each machine so they split the work.
+When I rendered this animation tray\_rust didn't support true distributed rendering, however a simple and effective approach is to assign a subset of the frames to each machine so they split the work.
-Since each frame is saved out as a png each node's job is completely independent of the others so we can just launch the renderer on a bunch of different machines and not worry much about fault handling or communication overhead (since there's none).
+Since each frame is saved out as a png each nodes job is completely independent of the others so we can just launch the renderer on a bunch of different machines and not worry much about fault handling or communication overhead (since there's none).
 This method actually achieves pretty effective use of a cluster, as long as you have more frames than nodes.